nirbarazida/Data-mining-project/README.md

 of the input WEBSITE_NAMES concurrently using Multiprocessing.
 If the mode is turned off  it will run over this list in a loop. default value is False.

-- **CREATE_DB** - gives the user an option to create a new data base and store the information in it. default value is True so that the user will have to insert minimum information to the command line. in this case all he has to do is to insert the new database name.

-- **DB_NAME** - The data Base name that the user wants to scrap the information to. if one dose not exist the program will create one for him with the new name. default name is 'stack_exchange_db'
+- **DB_NAME** - The database name that the user wants to scrap the information to. if one dose not exist the program will create one for him with the new name. default name is 'stack_exchange_db'

 ## Files